 Experience and more hours of training are prerequisites for employment as an airline pilot.

 Start with: Bachelor of Science in Petroleum Engineering

 Petroleum engineering deals with evaluating, exploring, extracting, recovering, and producing oil and natural gas for profitability.

-According to the Bureau of Labor Statistics, petroleum engineers get a median salary of $130,850 annually.
-As of 2021, a majority of petroleum engineers worked for gas and oil extraction companies.
+According to the Bureau of Labor Statistics, petroleum engineers get a median salary of $131,800 annually.
+A majority of petroleum engineers worked for gas and oil extraction companies.

 Start with: Bachelor of Science in Pharmaceutical Sciences (BSPS)

 Working in drug and health care is most suitable for college graduates with a background in the sciences.
 A bachelor’s degree (BSPS) can lead one to become a Doctor of Pharmacy or Pharm.D.

 To become a pharmacist and practice this craft, a bachelor’s or doctorate graduate must also pass two exams and become licensed.